Online and in-person sessions available

 You have the right to discontinue utilizing our services at any time; however if your mental status, health or safety is of concern, your therapist will work with you on identifying referrals for accessing other service options to meet your needs.

 Scheduled appointments are set specifically for you.
 If you have to cancel or reschedule an appointment, Essential Connections cancellation policy requires you to notify your therapist at least 24.0 hours in advance by email or text to avoid paying $150 for the missed session.
-Insurance does not reimburse you for missed sessions.
 Your emotional and physical well-being is important, make a commitment to yourself and get the most out of every session by being on time.
 Some of our most meaningful moments in life are about showing up and being present.

 A Word on Insurance